 As homeowners in the Indianapolis area, we are familiar with Indianapolis winters.
 We know how important the heat can be when the temperature drops.
 Sometimes it snows on Easter in this lovable state.

-Be prepared with heating service, repair and installation from Homesense.
+Be prepared with heating, furnace service and installation from Homesense.
 Trust our experts to guide you, not pressure you with sales tactics.
 We want to share our expertise and help you find the best heating solution for your family, business or investment property.

-Need heating service today?
+Need furnace service today?
 Give Homesense a call at (317) 342-9133 for heating services in Indianapolis and Central Indiana.

-At Homesense in Indianapolis, we service, repair and install several types of heating equipment.
+At Homesense in Indianapolis, we service, repair and install several types of furnaces and heating equipment.

 Most Indiana homeowners opt for a gas furnace.
 Powered by natural gas or propane, a gas furnace costs less to run than most electric models.
 An average lifespan for a gas furnace is around 18 years if it’s a quality product, well-maintained and experiences normal wear and tear.